kubecost/docs/etl-repair.md

 ## Troubleshooting

-If the ETL data looks incorrect or you see one of the following error messages, there are several things to check:
+If the ETL data looks incorrect, or you see one of the following error messages, there are several things to check:

 ```txt
 [Error] ETL: CloudAsset[*****************]: Build[******]: